GET A CASH OFFER NOW

 When is an affidavit of heirship used?

 An affidavit of heirship cannot be used if the decedent had a Will that was probated in court, or there was another type of court determination regarding the decedent’s estate.
 It’s commonly used with small estates, such as where a parent passed away without a Will, and their heirs want to sell the primary residence that was titled in the descendent’s name.

 Another situation where one would want to use an affidavit of heirship is, for example, Mom died ten years ago.
 All of her community property transferred to Dad per Texas intestate succession law, and her estate never went through probate.
 Now, Dad needs to sell the house.

 An affidavit of heirship would allow him to sell a home without needing probate.

 One would want to avoid probate because it can be an expensive and lengthy process.
 It involves costly legal fees, court appearances, and other hassles and expenses that most people would want to bypass.

 Can an affidavit of heirship transfer title in Texas?

-After the affidavit is drafted, executed, and filed, the deed transfer gives the title ownership to a single heir who can keep or sell the property; or to multiple heirs to sell the property and split the proceeds from the sale.
+After the affidavit is drafted, executed, and filed, the deed transfer gives the title ownership to a single heir who can keep or sell the property (though keep in mind if the deceased held a mortgage, it will need to be paid or refinanced); or to multiple heirs to sell the property and split the proceeds from the sale.
 Or, the heir(s) may sign conveying the title to a third-party buyer.